apache/cloudstack-documentation/source/adminguide/hosts.rst

-outofbandmanagement.ipmitool.path         /usr/bin/ipmitool               The out of band management ipmitool path used by the IpmiTool driver outofbandmanagement.ipmitool.retries      1                               The out of band management IpmiTool driver retries option -R outofbandmanagement.sync.poolsize         50                              The out of band management background sync thread pool size 50
+outofbandmanagement.ipmitool.path         /usr/bin/ipmitool               The out of band management ipmitool path used by the IpmiTool driver outofbandmanagement.ipmitool.retries      1                               The out of band management IpmiTool driver retries option -R outofbandmanagement.sync.poolsize         50                              The out of band management background sync thread pool size 50 redfish.ignore.ssl                        true                            Default value is false, ensuring that the client requests validate the certificate when using SSL.
+If set to true the redfish client will ignore SSL certificate validation when sending requests to a Redfish server. redfish.use.https	                      true                            Use HTTPS/SSL for all connections.
 =======================================   =============================   ====================================================================================================

 A change in ``outofbandmanagement.sync.poolsize`` settings requires restarting of